unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Searing Burst (Costs 2 Actions)_**.
 The solar emits magical, divine energy.
 Each creature of its choice in a 10-foot radius must make a DC 23 Dexterity saving throw, taking 14 (4d6) fire damage plus 14 (4d6) radiant damage on a failed save, or half as much damage on a successful one.

 **_Blinding Gaze (Costs 3 Actions)_**.
 The solar targets one creature it can see within 30 feet of it.
-If the target can see it, the target must succeed on a DC 15 Constitution saving throw or be blinded until magic such as the _lesser restoration_ spell removes the blindness.
+If the target can see it, the target must succeed on a DC 15 Constitution saving throw or be blinded until tek such as the _lesser restoration_ spell removes the blindness.

 #### Animated Objects